-Michael Chriszt is a vice president and community relations officer in the Federal Reserve Bank of Atlanta's public affairs department.
-In this role, he has strategic oversight for the Sixth Federal Reserve District's corporate citizenship and economic and financial education programs.
-He also oversees the Bank's outreach activities, the Monetary Museum and tour program, and the Knowledge and Information Management function.
+Michael Chriszt is a vice president and public affairs officer in the Federal Reserve Bank of Atlanta's public affairs department.
+In this role, he is responsible for the Bank's communications, which include media relations, publications, websites, conferences, and outreach activities such as speeches, economic education, and corporate citizenship.
+He also oversees the Bank's internal communications and the Knowledge and Information Management function.
 Chriszt, an economist, also leads the Atlanta Fed's SouthPoint blog, which provides commentary and observations on regional economic topics.

 Prior to assuming his current responsibilities, Chriszt was a vice president in the research department.
 There, he was responsible for the Regional Economic Information Network and the Center for Real Estate Analytics.
 From 2008 to 2010, Chriszt served as assistant vice president in the research department.
 He was director of international and regional analysis from 2004 to 2008.
 In these roles, he oversaw the analysis of economic conditions in the Sixth Federal Reserve District and of international economic developments.
 Chriszt joined the Bank in 1989 as a public information specialist and moved to the research department in 1990.